ibm-cloud-docs/satellite/host-reqs.md

 {: class="comparison-tab-table"}
 {: tab-group="firewall-inbound"}
 {: caption="Required inbound connectivity for hosts on the public network" caption-side="top"}
 {: summary="The table shows the required inbound connectivity for hosts on the public network.
 Rows are to be read from the left to right.
-The protocol is in the first column.
-The ports are in the second column.
-The source IP ranges are in the third column."}
+The description is in the first column.
+The protocol is in the second column.
+The ports are in the third column.
+The source IP ranges are in the fourth column."}

 ### Outbound connectivity
 {: #reqs-host-network-firewall-outbound}